devendran-m/quotes-generator/README.md

 ## A random quotes generator using Quotes API

-### Description: A simple app that fetches random quotes from the Quotes API and allows users to copy or share them.
+A simple app that fetches random quotes from the Quotes API and allows users to copy or share them.
 Built using HTML, CSS, and JavaScript.

 ### Features: